joeattardi/picmo/docs/docs/usage/keyboard-navigation.md

 When the variant popup is shown, the arrow keys are used to navigate the available variants.

+## Selected category/focus behavior

+- Only one emoji in the grid is ever focusable at a given time.
+Pressing the arrow keys changes which emoji is focusable and then focuses the new emoji.
+- When a category tab is selected by clicking or using the arrow keys, that category will be the new active category and its first emoji becomes focused.
+- When navigating the emoji grid with the arrow keys, crossing into a different category will make that category become the new active category.
+- When a category is automatically highlighted while scrolling, this is a highlight only and does _not_ change the active category.
+The focused emoji in the actual active category remains focusable.

 ## Variant popup

 The variant popup can be closed without selecting an emoji by pressing the `Escape` key.